 At the election, the WA Government promised to protect the river and create the new Fitzroy River National Park.
 This proposal from a NSW company challenges both of those commitments.
 Instead of protecting the river, it promises to bring all the social, economic and environmental problems of the Murray-Darling catchment to the Kimberley.
 We believe that this project will never be environmentally acceptable.

 The proposal includes a massive 40 billion litre dam to store water for irrigated crops; including cotton.
 This dam alone holds 6.5 times the amount of water Broome uses in a whole year.
 The company also proposes to take up to 4 times their annual entitlement during a big wet season.
 This would seriously disrupt the life-giving floods that keep the Fitzroy River and the Kimberley coast healthy.

 The company wants to take 50 billion litres of surface water a year from the Margaret River, a tributary of the Fitzroy.
-The data shows that in many years, that would be between 50-100% of the flow of this river.
+Water would be taken through a canal to massive dams built near the river.
+In some low rainfall years, 50 billion litres is one third of the flow in the Fitzroy.
 The available data is limited, but the company did not even mention it in their proposal.
 There are also no allocation plans for this area and we don't know the environmental water requirements for the river to stay healthy.
-You can read more detail about the issues around water in the review by Dr Ryan Vogwill below.

 The Fitzroy River is the lifeblood of the Kimberley.
 Will we protect the river and the sustainable industries that already operate there, or give it over to industrial development, dams and pollution?